nmbook/pidgin-libbnet/README.md

 Install on Windows
 ------------------

-To install the plugin on Windows, just run the featured installer.
+To install the plugin on Windows, just run the [installer for version 1.1.0] [3].
 It will ask for your pidgin folder, by default this is C:\Program Files\Pidgin.
 On 64-bit systems this will be C:\Program Files (x86)\Pidgin.
 It will check if pidgin.exe is there to determine if this is actually your Pidgin folder.
 If so it'll install the required DLLs for you.

-(screenshot here)

 Since Pidgin is 32-bit only on Windows, so is my plugin.
 This makes Windows the easiest for the user to install on.

 Install on Linux
 ----------------

-To install on Linux, I will provide an .so file to download and place in  `~/.purple/plugins/libbnet.so`.
+To install on Linux, compile the .so file and place in  `~/.purple/plugins/libbnet.so`.
 See the SVN source repository for it.

 From version 0.8.0 and on, you will need to download the libgmp package (gmp on Fedora).